sbougerel/spatial/README.md

 %Visual Studio location%\VC\include\spatial\
 ```

-Once the above is done, you should be able to simply use the library by adding:
+Once the above is done, you should be able to simply use the library by calling one of its headers, such as `point_multiset`:

 ```
-#include <spatial/pointset.hpp>
+#include <spatial/point_multiset.hpp>
 ```

-#
+## Licensing

+Spatial C++ Library is provided under the term of the [Boost 1.0 License](http://www.boost.org/LICENSE_1_0.txt).
+Alternatively, see the file `COPYING` provided with your copy of the library.